GaTector: A Unified Framework for Gaze Object Prediction: Introduction

 \section{Introduction}

 Gaze estimation (GE) aims at determining the direction and point that a person is staring at \cite{recasens2015they}.
-As gaze behavior is an essential aspect of human social behavior\cite{emery2000eyes,land2009looking}, we can infer potential information based on the staring object.
+As gaze behavior is an essential aspect of human social behavior\cite{emery2000eyes,land2009looking} so we can infer potential information based on the staring object.
 For example, in front of the bus station, a person looking at his watch may indicate that he has something urgent to do.
-Customers staring at the product may want to purchase it in the shopping mall.
+In shopping malls, customers staring at the product may want to purchase it.
 The stared object can generally reveal our state, \eg what they are doing, or what they plan to do.

 In the gaze estimation community, researchers usually employ two separated backbones to process the entire scene image and the head image.
-This scene-head separated structure was first proposed by Recasens \etal~\cite{recasens2015they}, where one backbone captures holistic cues from the entire scene image, and the other backbone analyzes the details from the head image.
-Later, Lian~\etal \cite{lian2018believe} proposed the multi-scale gaze direction fields to analyze the head image precisely.
+This scene-head separated structure was first proposed by Recasens \etal~\cite{recasens2015they}, where one backbone captures holistic cues from the entire scene image and the other backbone analyzes the details from the head image.
+Later, Lian~\etal \cite{lian2018believe} proposed the multi-scale gaze direction fields to precisely analyze the head image.
 Recently, Chong \etal\cite{chong2020detecting} elaborately designed interactions between the head branch and the scene branch and utilized deconvolutional layers to produce a fine-grained heatmap.
-In general, the gaze estimation performance has kept improving in recent years while the network architecture gradually gets complex.
+In general, the gaze estimation performance keeps improving in recent years while the network architecture gradually gets complex.
 Existing models only predict the gaze area that people may stare at rather than precisely predicting the location of the object been be stared at.
 Tomas \etal\cite{tomas2021goo} recently pointed out that it has significant practical usage to identify the stared thing.
 As shown in Fig.~\ref{Illustration}, from the bounding box of the stared item, we can infer that the person is likely to buy the \textit{Locally Mango} product, which is beyond the scope of the traditional gaze estimation task.

 However, performing gaze object prediction is non-trivial and faces the following challenges, \ie heavy network architecture, inconsistent requirements about image size.
 First of all, although it is an intuitive solution that adds an additional object detection branch to the existing two-branch gaze estimation models \cite{guan2020enhanced, zhao2020learning, saran2018human, recasens2017following, lian2018believe, chong2020detecting, recasens2015they,liu2021goal}, this approach would undoubtedly increase the number of calculations and parameters of the entire network.
 Besides, gaze estimation models usually employ an image of ordinary size (\eg $224 \times 224$) to capture a global receptive field.
 In contrast, objects in the retail scenario are generally small and dense, requiring an enlarged image to detect bounding boxes precisely.
 Moreover, compared with individuals carrying out gaze estimation and object detection, a more suitable way should employ a unified framework and achieve joint optimization.